AnExplorer vs Total Commander for Android

 Active development (as of 2026)✅ (slow cadence)

-Total Commander's Plugin System
+Total Commander's Plugin System — Legendary but Complex

-Total Commander's biggest strength on Android is its plugin architecture \u2014 the same concept from the Windows version.
+Total Commander's biggest strength on Android is its plugin architecture — the same concept that made the Windows version a power-user staple for decades.
 Plugins extend functionality:

 • LAN plugin — SMB/CIFS network browsing

-• FTP plugin — FTP client
+• FTP plugin — FTP client with site manager

 • SFTP plugin — SSH file transfer